 - Act Fast: It’s hard to accept financial hardship when it happens.
 Denying your difficulties with money makes the situation worse.
 Luckily options are available to you.
 Time is of the essence when it comes to receiving support.
 Be proactive!
 When you wait to explore what could help you, you reduce the options that are available to you.

 - Contact Your Lender: Lenders want their money.
 But helping you keep your home is advantageous for them too.
-If the market is not strong, the lender stands to lose money when they repossess your home.
+If the market is not stable, the lender stands to lose money when they repossess your home.

-Prepare for your call with the following information:
+Prepare for your call with the following information

 - Why you can’t pay the mortgage.
-(Do you have any documents to backup your reason for falling behind?)
+(Do you have any documents to back up your reason for falling behind?)

 - How you have tried to resolve the problem.

 - Whether the situation is temporary or not.

 - Changes you foresee in your financial situation in the short and long term.

 - Other financial issues that are stopping you from getting back on track.